-The powers and functions of the commission are further detailed in the Human Rights Commission Act of 1994.
-The commission is also tasked with overseeing the national preventive mechanism, which was created as part of South Africa's adherence to the United Nations Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; and managing the independent monitoring mechanism in line with the United Nations Convention on the Rights of Persons with Disabilities.
+The commission is also tasked with overseeing the national preventive mechanism, which was created as part of South Africa's adherence to the United Nations Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; and managing the independent monitoring mechanism in line with the United Nations Convention on the Rights of Persons with Disabilities.

-Over the next thee years, the commission aimed to advance human rights, and safeguard against and oversee the prevention of human rights violations by collaborating with relevant parties, advocating for human rights reforms and positions in policies and legislation, and fostering adherence to these rights, as outlined in the Bill of Rights.
+Over the next three years, the commission will continue to advance human rights, and safeguard against and oversee the prevention of human rights violations by collaborating with relevant parties, advocating for human rights reforms and positions in policies and legislation, and fostering adherence to these rights, as outlined in the Bill of Rights.
+In this regard, over the next three years, the commission plans to maintain the number of complaints and enquiries finalised at 5 000 in each year of the MTEF period.